desertrambler/Galaga/README.md

-# pygame_galaga
+# Galaga
 The classic game from 1981.
-Written in Python and PyGame
+Written in Lua and Love2D